kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 }
 ```

-So, the datas stored in `chrome.storage.local` are basically consists keys of
+So, the data is stored in `chrome.storage.local` consists of keys of absolute
-absolute URLs and values of data related to that page.
+URLs and values of data related to that page.

 Each time a new scroll position is saved, the scrolls array is fetched and the
 new scroll details are added to it.
 The same approach is used for deletion and